shalsham/UAB_NLP_MLC_WSD/README.md

 To run the code download the notebook, the data files.
 All required installations can be found in the first cell of the notebook followed by the necessary imports

+# Execution Note
+The Batch size was reduced in this notebook as well the number of epochs to make runnable for most users.